ppacer/ppacer.github.io/src/content/docs/internals/dags.md

 }
 ```

 Please don't stop on this test.
-Given that `dag.Dag` are regular Go structures,
+Given that `dag.Dag` is a regular Go structure,
 you can use standard Go testing techniques.